kruz-dev/Demo-V4/README.md

 ## ⚙️ Configuration

-Tweak `config.txt` to perfect the timing for your game.
+Edit `config.txt` to perfect the timing for your game.

 ## 💻 Source Code